vaishakp/ce-stm-tgr/measurement_objectives.md

 Measure the QNMs of the remnant and test its consistency with the inpiral dynamics.

 #### 1.3.1 **IMRCT**
+Measure consistency of the inspiral and post-inspiral signal (https://arxiv.org/abs/1704.06784)

 ##### Observables to infer:
 1. deviations in final mass and spin